Model for the dynamics of carrier injection in a band with polaronic states: Application to exciton dissociation in organic solar cells

-The recombination process is modeled as an injection into a continuum and we discuss two limits where this continuum is either narrow with a width comparable to the electronic band or is much wider.
-We expect that the wide band limit is valid if the hole and the electron recombine by emission of a photon in the continuum of electromagnetic waves.
-This wide band limit can be a good approximation for other recombination pathways since the total energy of a few eV which is released is larger than the variation of energies considered for $\varepsilon_I$.
-For a recombination process into a wide continuum we neglect the dependence of $\Delta_R(z)$ with $z$ and for simplicity we take $\Delta_R(z)=-i\hbar \Gamma$ where $\Gamma$ is the recombination rate.
+The recombination process is modeled as an injection into a continuum and we discuss two limits where this continuum is either narrow with a width comparable to the electronic acceptor band (of the order of $4J$) or is much wider.
+We expect that the wide band limit is valid if the hole and the electron recombine by emission of a photon which energy is larger than $4J$.
+This wide band limit can be a good approximation for other recombination pathways since the total energy of a few eV that is released is again larger than the typical bandwidth of the acceptor $4J$.
+For a recombination process into a wide continuum, we neglect the dependence of $\Delta_R(z)$ with $z$ and for simplicity, we take $\Delta_R(z)=-i\hbar \Gamma$ where $\Gamma$ is the recombination rate.

 We discuss now the results obtained for the LDOS on the site $|0>$, the energy $E_{TS}$ lost by the electron on the CTS and the quantum yield $Y$ of the injection.
-All energies are given in unit of $J$ (the pure electronic bandwidth is $4J$) and for all cases we consider $\hbar\omega=1$.
+All energies are given in unit of $J$ (the pure electronic bandwidth is $4J$) and for all cases, we consider $\hbar\omega=1$.
 The LDOS are given in units of $1/J$.
 We consider four cases that combine $g=1$ or $g=\sqrt{2}$ for the electron-vibration coupling parameter with $V=0$ or $V=1.5$ for the electrostatic potential parameter (see the expression of the Hamiltonian in equation \ref{eq1}).
 Additional results for other values of the parameters confirm the behavior discussed here (see SM).